thecoder75/liveme-pro-tools/README.md

 * [bem13](https://github.com/bem13)
 * [ncarpenter](https://github.com/ncarpenter)

+* * *

+## Contributors - Branch Name Changed and Other News

+The default branch has been changed from **master** to **release-1.x**.

+Work will begin shortly on the new/updated version which will include a full UI/window flow change and more!
+Stay tuned for news on this!

+* * *

 ## GitHub Issues

 *Please use the [Issues Section](https://github.com/thecoder75/liveme-pro-tools/issues) for bug reporting only.
 For general discussion, including support and usage questions, please use our [FreeFlarum Forum](https://livemeprotools.freeflarum.com).